Auburn Bulletin 2024-2025

 ADED 4920 PROFESSIONAL INTERNSHIP IN ADULT EDUCATION (9) INT.
 9. SU.
 Supervised internship experiences in a school or other appropriate setting.
 Evaluation and analysis of the internship experience.
 Or Minor.

 ADED 4970 SPECIAL TOPICS (1-6) LEC.
 Current or special topics within adult education.
-Course Course may be repeated for a maximum of 6 credit hours.
+Course may be repeated for a maximum of 6 credit hours.

 ADED 7010 LEARNING RESOURCES (3) LEC.
 3. Selecting, developing, utilizing, and evaluating instructional resources and technology for teaching.
 May count either ADED 7010 or ADED 7016.